Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - FP&A is 2–10 people and drowning in spreadsheets

-- You want AI-powered forecasting and reporting without building an "enterprise planning programme"
+- You want AI-powered forecasting and reporting without building an "enterprise planning program"

 - You care about 700+ integrations into modern SaaS tools more than deep ERP integration